9-FS/mogussort/readme.md

 Your normal and boring sorting algorithms are just too fast?
 You want to introduce some sussy code to your programs?
 Then you have come to the right place.

-Inspired by the fantastic [Csussus version](https://github.com/sam-k0/Mogussort/) and certified 📮extra sussy📮 by the original author!
+Inspired by the fantastic [Csussus version](https://github.com/sam-k0/mogussort/) and certified 📮extra sussy📮 by the original author!

 ## 3. Installation

-You can install 📮Mogussort📮 from PyPi with `pip install Mogussort`.
+You can install 📮mogussort📮 from PyPi with `pip install mogussort`.

 <div style="page-break-after: always;"></div>